-Gran Cir is a prominent peak in the Cir Group (Pizes de Cir in Ladin, Gruppo del Cir in Italian, Cirspitzen in German) within Puez-Odle Nature Park in South Tyrol.
+Gran Cir (2592 meters) is a prominent peak in the Cir Group (Pizes de Cir in Ladin, Gruppo del Cir in Italian, Cirspitzen in German) within Puez-Odle Nature Park in South Tyrol.

 This popular hiking destination is easily accessible from Passo Gardena/Grödner Joch, the mountain pass connecting Val Badia with Val Gardena.
 From the mountain pass, it takes only 1:30 hours to reach the summit of Gran Cir.

 Serving up deliriously majestic views of the Sella Group, Langkofel Group, and Val de Chedul, Gran Cir is prided as one of the best sunrise and sunset locations in the Dolomites.

 Gran Cir Via Ferrata in the Italian Dolomites

 - Trailhead: Passo Gardena, South Tyrol, Italy | Google Maps

 - When to Hike: Late June – Mid-October, depending on snow conditions.

 - Where to Stay at Passo Gardena: Hotel Cir (midrange)